 Droughts in the western United States are expected to intensify with climate change.
 Thus, an adequate representation of ecosystem response to water stress in land models is critical for predicting carbon dynamics.
-The study's goal was to evaluate the performance of CLM4.5 against observations at an old-growth coniferous forest site in the Pacific Northwest region of the United States (Wind River AmeriFlux site), characterized by a Mediterranean climate that subjects trees to water stress each summer.
+The study's goal was to evaluate the performance of Community Land Model (CLM4.5) against observations at an old-growth coniferous forest site in the Pacific Northwest region of the United States (Wind River AmeriFlux site), characterized by a Mediterranean climate that subjects trees to water stress each summer.

-DOE supported scientists evaluated CLM4.5 against observations at an old-growth coniferous forest site that is subjected to water stress each summer.
-They found that, after calibration, CLM4.5 was able to reasonably simulate the observed fluxes of energy and carbon, carbon stocks, carbon isotope ratios, and ecosystem response to water stress (response of canopy conductance to atmospheric vapor pressure deficit and soil water content).
-The calibration of the slope parameter in the Ball-Berry leaf stomatal conductance model aligned with other studies, suggesting that CLM4.5 could benefit from a revised value of 6, rather than the default value of 9, for needle leaf evergreen temperate forests.
+U.S. Department of Energy (DOE)–supported scientists evaluated CLM4.5 against observations at an old-growth coniferous forest site that is subjected to water stress each summer.
+They found that, after calibration, CLM4.5 was able to reasonably simulate the observed fluxes of energy and carbon, carbon stocks, carbon isotope ratios, and ecosystem response to water stress (i.e., response of canopy conductance to atmospheric vapor pressure deficit and soil water content).
+The calibration of the slope parameter in the Ball-Berry leaf stomatal conductance model aligned with other studies, suggesting that CLM4.5 could benefit from a revised value of 6, rather than the default value of 9, for needleleaf evergreen temperate forests.
 This study demonstrates that carbon isotope data can be used to constrain stomatal conductance and intrinsic water use efficiency in CLM4.5, as an alternative to eddy covariance flux measurements.
 It also demonstrates that carbon isotopes can expose structural weaknesses in the model and provide a key constraint that may guide future model development.

 University of Utah, Department of Biology

-This research was supported by the US Department of Energy’s Office of Science, Terrestrial Ecosystem Science Program, under award number DE-SC0010624.
-BMR and DRB were supported by the US Department of Energy’s Office of Science, Terrestrial Ecosystem Science Program, under award number DE-SC0010625.
-PET was supported by the US Department of Energy’s Office of Science, Biological and Environmental Research, Accelerated Climate Modeling for Energy project.
-We acknowledge the Wind River Field Station AmeriFlux site (US-Wrc, PIs: Kenneth Bible, Sonia Wharton) for its data records.
-Funding for AmeriFlux data resources was provided by the US Department of Energy’s Office of Science.
-Data and logistical support were also provided by the US Forest Service Pacific Northwest Research Station.
+This research was supported by the Terrestrial Ecosystem Science program (TES) of the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science, under award number DE-SC0010624.
+BMR and DRB were supported by BER's TES under award number DE-SC0010625.
+PET was supported by BER's Accelerated Climate Modeling for Energy (ACME) project.
+We acknowledge the Wind River Field Station AmeriFlux site (US-Wrc, principal investigators: Kenneth Bible, Sonia Wharton) for its data records.
+Funding for AmeriFlux data resources was provided by the DOE Office of Science.
+Data and logistical support were also provided by the U.S. Forest Service Pacific Northwest Research Station.